engie-group/shaystack/README.md

 To manage the multi-tenancy, it's possible to use different approach:

-- Overload the method `get_customer_id()` to return the name of the current customer, deduce by the current API user
+- Overload the method `get_customer_id()` to return the name of the current customer, deduce by the current API caller
-- Use different tables (change the table name, `...#haystack_customer1`, `...#haystack_customer2`) and publish different API, one by customer
+- Use different tables (change the table name, `...#haystack_customer1`, `...#haystack_customer2`) and publish different API, one by customers.

 # Using GraphQL API